openebs-archive/openebs-docs/docs/configurepools.md

 <div class="co">storagepoolclaim.openebs.io "cstor-disk-pool" created</div>

 **Note:** The cStor pool can be horizontally scale up on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `blockDeviceList` and update the `maxPools` count accordingly.
 More details can be found [here](/docs/next/operations.html#with-disklist).
+Some other pool expansion methods are listed [here](/docs/next/tasks.html) which is currently required manual intervention.

 <br>